If you are from outside the UK, over the age of 16 and coming to study for more than 6 months, you will usually need a Student visa to study here.

-To be eligible to apply for a Student visa, you need to be able to score 70 points.
-Points are non-tradeable, which means you will need to meet all the requirements.
-You will be awarded points for meeting the requirements as set out below:
+To apply for a Student visa, you need to be able to score 70 points.
+You need to meet all the requirements, because points are non-tradeable.
+Find out how the points are awarded below.

 |Points type||Requirements to be met||Number of points|

-(Applying for Entry Clearance to study in the UK):
+The application process for Entry Clearance to study in the UK.

 |Step||Find out more|

-For full information about the Student visa for studying in the UK, please visit the UK government webpages.
+Visit the UK government webpages for the full details about the Student visa for studying in the UK.

 Please read our overseas pre-arrival guide for all the information you need before you arrive in Dundee.